avianinc/jupyter_demos/README.md

 # jupyter_demos
-Demo repo of various tools in python and jupyterlab.
+Demo repo of various tools in python and jupyterlab..